komorgan/qa-web-app/docs/local-setup.md

 -Git

--Docker Desktop (includes Docker and Docker Compose)
+-Docker Desktop (includes Docker and Docker Compose - if using Windows, ensure you install through the Docker website, not command line)

 -A code editor (for example, VS Code)